 Why EOS Prices Rise and Fall

 EOS prices rise and fall on the back of market hype.
-At times in its history, EOS was the darling of the crypto investment world and any expert would have recommended to buy EOS.
+At times in its history, the coin was the darling of the crypto investment world and any expert would have recommended to buy EOS.
 The project was marketed like the second coming of Christ and investors the world over fell over themselves to get a piece of the action by purchasing and storing the currency in EOS wallet until its price would rise.

 When the crypto markets crashed, so did EOS.
 It wasn’t powerful enough on its own to beat out the downward pressure of a plummeting Bitcoin.
 And yet, it continued to perform well compared to other projects, quickly hurtling toward the cryptocurrency market top 10.
 Even today, EOS’s true believers hold the coin steady at the #5 position on Coin Market Cap.